-Spasticity is a motor disorder characterized by tight or stiff muscles that may interfere with voluntary muscle movements.
+Spasticity is a motor disorder considered by tight or stiff muscles that may affect with voluntary muscle activities.

 Spasticity is not always detrimental.
 Spasticity provides posture and tone to a limb that can assist with weight bearing, even if the patient cannot walk.
 However, excessive tone may also interfere with activities.
 Therefore, it is only when spasticity interferes with function or puts the patient at risk of hurting himself or herself that it needs to be treated.

-Goals of treatment are to decrease spasticity in order to improve range of motion, facilitate movement, reduce energy expenditure and reduce risk of contractures.
-Existing treatments include physical therapy, oral medications, injections of phenol or botulinum toxin, or surgical intervention.
+Aim of treatment is to reduce spasticity in order to recover range of motion, facilitate movement, decrease energy expenditure and reduce risk of contractures.
+Existing treatments comprises physical therapy, oral medications, injections of phenol or botulinum toxin, or surgical intervention.

-Baclofen is the oral drug most frequently prescribed for spasticity.
+Baclofen is the oral drug most often prescribed for spasticity.

 Baclofen is a